humanbydefinition/code.textmode.art/api/namespaces/layering/classes/TextmodeLayer.md

   | TextmodeFramebuffer;
 ```

-Returns the draw framebuffer for this layer.
+Get the framebuffer used for drawing operations on this layer.
-If the layer is not yet initialized, returns undefined.

 ##### Returns